esheldon/nsim/config/README.md

     - issue: on real data we only have the pixelized psf so how does eric deal with that for convolution?

-    - ANZE points out this is estimator breaking down at high shear
+    - Anze points out this is estimator may be breaking down at high shear
     - sim-eg17
         - shear 0.01
         - big run: run-eg17mcal04.  frac error 0.002-0.004